Nkovaturient/DNA_ID/backend/README.md

-# HeliXID Backend
+# DNA_ID Server

-Backend service for the HeliXID Decentralized Identity Infrastructure with Powergate, BioAgents, and Dataverse integration.
+Backend service for the DNA_ID Decentralized Identity Infrastructure with Powergate, BioAgents, and Dataverse integration.

 ## 🚀 Features